jayalloyd/jayalloyd/README.md

 ## 🏆 Global Impact & Recognition

 - **Hacktoberfest 2025:** Ranked in the **Top 10,000 Global Participants** (out of 100k+).
-- **Outreachy (Wikimedia):** Selected contributor focusing on building responsive, interactive components for global knowledge sharing.
+- **Outreachy (Wikimedia):** Actively involved in the pre-selection process for Wikimedia, contributing to the development of interactive custom banners—demonstrating commitment to complex open-source collaboration.
 - **Open Source:** Active contributor to JS-based repositories, focusing on performance fixes and documentation.

 ---